 This course focuses on communication within groups, with an emphasis on group dynamics and processes.
-Students will explore factors involved in positive and negative group experiences, and gain multicultural awareness of self and others.
-Students will develop skills in conflict management, verbal and nonverbal communication, effective listening, and facilitation of group communication.
+Students will explore factors involved in positive and negative group

 Cognitive Psychology and Lab (101)

 Explores the research and theories of human thinking, including attention, memory, decision making, and problem solving.
 Students will engage in research projects that demonstrate the different influences in human thinking.